dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/ui-customization.md

 Check out the following example code to see how you can expand the video stream to read a barcode and then restore it to its normal size:

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/4.difference-video-size.html">Enlarge the Video Stream - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/4.difference-video-size.html">Enlarge the Video Stream - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/2.ui-tweaking/4.difference-video-size.html">Enlarge the Video Stream - Source Code</a>

 ## Customize the Default Ui

 Check out the following example code that demonstrates how to create a custom viewer that is vastly different from the default one.
 You can feel the possibilities of customization:

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/2.ui-tweaking/5.read-video-with-custom-default-ui.html">Customize the Default Ui - Source Code</a>

 To learn more about UI customization, please refer to its corresponding [section](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/?ver=latest#customize-the-ui-optional) in the user guide.